konkolorado/web-youtube-dl/README.rst

 Known Issues
 ============

-Backend issues if a single user hits submit multiple times
+Backend issues if a single user hits submit multiple times.
   - "raise RuntimeError("Response content longer than Content-Length")"

 Should probably build in some websocket Acking during broadcast.